MileHacker Logo

 • Boat Taxis: Not applicable to Pietermaritzburg, an inland city.

-• Water Transportation: No river or water-based transport options for city travel.
+• Water Transportation: No river or water-based transport options for getting around the city.

 • Seaport Immigration: Procedures at seaports do not apply to travel to Pietermaritzburg.